pypyr/pypyr-docker-img/README.md

 Dockercloud has build rules on it looking for tags in format _imagename-tags_.
 Tags is a comma delimited string of all the tags to apply to the image.

-To deploy, git tag code once PRd into master with the appropriate tags.
+To deploy, git tag code once PRd into main branch with the appropriate tags.

 To build a new version:
 1. update `imagename/Dockerfile`